Battle of the Washita River: Background

 After the Southern Cheyenne and Arapaho signed the Medicine Lodge Treaty, they were – according to the final treaty text as affirmed by Congress – required to move south from present-day Kansas and Colorado to a new reservation in Indian Territory (modern Oklahoma).
 The actual oral accord of the treaty negotiations, however, had guaranteed the Cheyenne their traditional hunting lands as long as there was sufficient buffalo to justify the chase, a crucial treaty stipulation that was tacitly dropped in the subsequent ratification process.
 This forced the Cheyenne to give up their traditional territory for one with little arable land away from buffalo, their main source of meat.

-Months of fragile peace survived raids between warring Kaw Indians and Southern Cheyennes, but in summer 1868, war parties of Southern Cheyenne and allied Arapaho, Kiowa, Comanche, Northern Cheyenne, Brulé, Oglala, and Pawnee warriors attacked white settlements in western Kansas, southeast Colorado, and northwest Texas.
+Months of fragile peace survived raids between warring Kaw Indians and Southern Cheyennes, but in summer 1868, war parties of Southern Cheyenne and allied Arapaho, Kiowa, Comanche, Northern Cheyenne, Brulé and Oglala warriors attacked white settlements in western Kansas, southeast Colorado, and northwest Texas.
 Among these raids were those along the Solomon and Saline rivers in Kansas, which began August 10, 1868.
 The warriors killed at least 15 white settlers, wounded others, and were reported to have raped some women, as well as taking others captive to be adopted into their tribes.

 In 1897, Kansas Rep. Horace L. Moore remarked at a meeting of the Kansas State Historical Society that "The total of losses from September 12, 1868, to February 9, 1869, exclusive of casualties incident to military operations, was 158 men murdered, sixteen wounded and forty-one scalped.
 Three scouts were killed, fourteen women outraged, one man was captured, four women and twenty-four children were carried off.
 Nearly all of these losses occurred in what we then called western Kansas, although the Saline, Solomon and Republican do not seem so very far west now".

 On August 19, 1868, Colonel Edward W. Wynkoop, Indian Agent for the Cheyenne and Arapaho at Fort Larned, Kansas, interviewed Little Rock, a chief in Black Kettle's Cheyenne village.
 Little Rock told what he had learned about the raids along the Saline and Solomon rivers.
 According to Little Rock's account, a war party of about 200 Cheyenne from a camp above the forks of Walnut Creek departed camp intending to go out against the Pawnee.
 Instead, they raided white settlements along the Saline and Solomon rivers.
 Some of the warriors returned to Black Kettle's camp.
 Little Rock learned from them what took place.
 Little Rock identified the warriors most responsible for the raids and agreed to try to have them delivered to white authorities.